UCLALibrary/research-tips/_posts/2018-04-08-welcome-to-the-wire-sandbox.md

 >
 >_Russ_

+>Either write something worth reading or do something worth writing about.
+>
+>_Benjamin Franklin_

 ### An introduction to editing posts in Jekyll and markdown

 We may also use this space to do more process oriented posts and share some of our prototypes - we'll see!